Back to Tennessee

 • Requires LEAs receiving grants to instruct students in grades 3 through 12 on avoiding tobacco, alcohol, and illicit drugs, prepare annual reports on the effectiveness of their programs, and submit these reports to various state departments and committees.

-• The amendment does not specify how many LEAs will receive grants or what criteria will be used for selection.
+• The amendment does not specify how many LEAs will receive grants or which ones they might be.

 Bill History